Yes, even if you have a bad credit score, you can take out a loan against your vehicle.

 When you’re in a bind for money, fast funding is crucial.
 Auto equity loans may be funded in as little as one day, whereas other options like personal loans could take weeks and a lot of paperwork before receiving funds.

-Important Details to Know About Auto Equity Loans
+Important Details to Know About Title Loans

-Expenses on Auto Equity Loans
+Expenses on Auto Title Loans

 Repossession